KConlon13/ArtWork/README.md

 Built with React, Javascript, Ruby on Rails, Semantic UI, and React Router

-Features:
+FEATURES

--Companies can view all artists
+- Companies can view all artists

--Companies may sort through all artists based on what their art style is (graffiti, street art, urban contemporary, etc) -Companies can click on a specific artists card to view their profile page with more details about them -Companies can contact an artist by email, phone, social media, or their personal website -Artists can sign up, log in, and log out
+- Companies may sort through all artists based on what their art style is (graffiti, street art, urban contemporary, etc)

+- Companies can click on a specific artists card to view their profile page with more details about them

+- Companies can contact an artist by email, phone, social media, or their personal website

+- Artists can sign up, log in, and log out

--While signing up, an artist can link their social media to their profile if they choose to -Users can toggle between the home page and a specific artists profile page via the navigation bar
+- While signing up, an artist can link their social media to their profile if they choose to

+- Users can toggle between the home page and a specific artists profile page via the navigation bar

 SCREENSHOTS